 I would argue that Plato's supposed objection in our passages refers specifically to the use of tools within the realm of pure geometry, conceived of as an exercise of pure thought apprehending properties of an unchanging external reality.
-For the adjective "tool-based"11 to apply, I believe some physical device manipulated by the geometer and requiring input from the senses of the geometer must be involved in a construction.
+For the adjective "tool-based" to apply, I believe some physical device manipulated by the geometer and requiring input from the senses of the geometer must be involved in a construction.
 Input from the senses might involve some sort of approximation of a length or an angle or manipulation of elements of a figure to put them into a special configuration (e.g. moving elements to make a collection of points collinear).
 We will see some concrete examples of this later.
 While such a process might be sufficient for a practical application, I think Plato would have objected on principle to any such construction that claimed to be a solution of a geometric problem because the solution it yields must be an approximation to an exact theoretical solution.

 There is a point here that may be subtle for some modern readers of these works.
 The Greeks, even though they used physical straightedges to draw lines and physical compasses to draw circles while constructing diagrams, also considered those tools in idealized versions that were constructs of the mind and thus not dependent on the senses.
-The first three postulates in Book I of the Elements of Euclid (ca. 300 BCE) describe their uses and properties in
+The first three postulates in Book I of the Elements of Euclid (ca. 300 BCE) describe their uses and properties in abstract terms.
+In particular, the idealized straightedge can be used to draw lines, but not to measure distances; it has no distance scale like a modern ruler.
+Similarly, the idealized Euclidean compass can be used to draw circles, but not to measure or transfer distances.
+So we should certainly not take usefulness he cannot see; see [16].

-10English translation from [P], p.
-758. I am indebted to one of the referees for the observation that Xenophon's Socrates has a rather different viewpoint on geometry from Plato's Socrates.
-In the Memorabilia, 4.7.2-3, Xenophon has Socrates say that practical geometry of measurement and apportionment is important and that men should be able to demonstrate the correctness of their work but that higher geometry is something whose usefulness he cannot see; see [X].
 In Republic, 526de, Plato's Socrates also acknowledges the practical uses of geometry, then considers the question of whether "... the greater and more advanced part of it tends to facilitate the apprehension of the idea of the good."
-He clearly believes that it does do so.
-[P], p.
-759.
+He clearly believes that it does do so [10, page 759].